Bragard test: procedure and interpretation (positive test)

 • The patient is positioned in the supine position (lying on the back)

 • The examiner passively raises the extended leg so as to bring the hip into flexion (while maintaining the knee in full extension).
 It's about Lasegue test.
-Stop raising the leg when the patient complains of pain (a Lasègue sign positive typically occurs between 40 and 60 degrees of hip flexion).
+We stop elevating the leg when the patient complains of pain (a positive Lasègue sign typically appears between 40 and 60 degrees of hip flexion).

 • Then the leg is passively lowered by the assessor to just below the pain threshold.
 The foot is then brought into dorsiflexion (bringing the toes towards the tibia) and it is observed whether there is a painful reaction from the patient.